fairy-root/Zsh-Shortcuts-Plugin/README.md

 ## Usage

+To utilize the full range of functionalities offered by the Shortcuts plugin, refer to the following commands:

 - **Add a Shortcut**: `shortcuts -a <alias> <command>`
 - **Remove a Shortcut**: `shortcuts -r <alias>`
 - **List Shortcuts**: `shortcuts -l`